r-lib/actions/setup-r-dependencies/README.md

     _R_CHECK_FORCE_SUGGESTS_: false
 ```

+## Ignoring optional dependencies

+In special cases you may want to completely ignore an optional dependency.

+For this, you can use the `extra-packages` parameter and pak's `package=?ignore` syntax.

 ## Installing the local package

 Sometimes you need to install the R package in the repository, e.g.